basecamp/policies/privacy/privacy-shield.md

 # Basecamp EU-US and Swiss-US Privacy Shield policy

-*Last updated: December 20, 2018*
+*Last updated: April 3, 2019*

 The privacy of your data—and it is your data, not ours!—is a big deal to us.
 We’ll only ever access your account to help you with a problem or squash a software bug.
 We’ll never open any uploaded files unless you ask us to.
 We log all access to all accounts by IP address, so we can always verify that no unauthorized access has happened for as long as the logs are kept.

-This policy applies to personal data from the European Union and from Switzerland that is collected, used, and retained by us in the United States.
+This policy applies to personal data from the European Union, the United Kingdom, and Switzerland which is collected, used, and retained by us in the United States.

 ## Identity & Access
 When you sign up for Basecamp, we ask for your name, company name, and email address.
 That's just so you can personalize your new account, and we can send you invoices, updates, or other essential information.
 We’ll never sell your personal info to third parties, and we won’t use your name or company in marketing statements without your permission, either.